Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 That has brought the death toll from malnutrition-related causes to 277 since late June, when the ministry started to count fatalities among this age category, while another 145 children died of malnutrition-related causes since the start of the war in October 2023, the ministry said.

-International teams also finished repair work on a water line from Israel to Gaza, one of three water lines from Israel to Gaza, increasing the daily amount of water coming into Gaza from Israel to 14,000 cubic meters (3.7 million gallons).
+International teams also finished repair work on a water line from Israel to Gaza, one of three water lines from Israel to Gaza, increasing the daily amount of water coming into Gaza from Israel to 14,000 cubic meters (3.7 million gallons), Israel said.

-Over the nearly two years since Israel launched its offensive, Gaza’s water access has been progressively limited and the Palestinian territory is now enduring a second scorching summer in wartime.
+Since Israel launched its offensive, Gaza’s water access has been progressively limited.
 Parents and children often chase down water trucks that come every two or three days, filling bottles, canisters and buckets and then hauling them home.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
 There are still 48 hostages remaining in Gaza, of whom Israel believes that 20 are still alive.